 In real life: An authentic and cosy restaurant at Hoogestraat 5 with French-Belgian bistro cuisine.

-In the movie: This is where the scene with the prostitute and the dwarf was filmed.
-You can have a drink at the bar where Collin Farrell and Brendan Gleeson were seated!
+In the movie: The location of the scene between the prostitute and the dwarf.
+You can have a drink at the bar where Collin Farrell and Brendan Gleeson sat chatting!

 In real life: The relic of the Holy Blood is kept in the Gothic upper chapel and is worshipped every Friday.
 On Ascension Day every year, the relic is venerated in the streets of Bruges during the Procession of the Holy Blood.

 In the movie: Ken goes to see the relic, although it’s filmed in the Jerusalem Church.

 In real life: Fresh fish is sold here Tuesday to Saturdays.
 The building dates back to 1815.

 In the movie: Gangster boss Harry chases Ray through the alleyways to finish him off for good.

 ⑮ Rozenhoedkaai, Bruges